Zermatt - Our complete guide

 The Klein Matterhorn sector usually has the best snow in the Zermatt area, especially above Trockener Steg which is mostly glacier.
 Note that Cervinia also has lots of high altitude skiing and sometimes offers better snow conditions.

-Where to ski in bad weather
+Where to ski in Zermatt in bad weather

 Zermatt doesn’t offer many trees in the event of a storm but there are a few wooded runs on the lower slopes, the best of which are on Sunnegga.